Immunocytochemistry

 Services offered by the laboratory: Immunocytochemistry (ICC) is the in-situ detection and demonstration of cellular constituents using specific antigen-antibody reactions.
 The technique has evolved to become an integral diagnostic aid in the modern Cellular Pathology Department.
 Both histological and cytological material is tested where appropriate to refine the diagnosis, determine prognostic indicators or to assess specific indicators of tumour response.

-The Department's Immunocytochemistry laboratory is fully automated, and is able to offer a range of approximately 200 different primary antibodies to provide immunoperoxidase, immunofluorescence (IMF) and in situ hybridization (ISH) slide-based methodologies to service users.
+The Department's Immunocytochemistry laboratory is fully automated, and is able to offer a range of approximately 180 different primary antibodies to provide immunoperoxidase, immunofluorescence (IMF) and in situ hybridization (ISH) slide-based methodologies to service users.
 The laboratory also undertakes HER2 testing on breast tumour samples by immunocytochemistry (using the 4B5 clone) and fluorescence in situ hybridisation (FISH) and offers these as a regional service.
+PD-L1 testing using the SP142 clone is offered for triple negative breast cancer (TNBC) and urothelial tumours and the department has also recently implemented HER2-IHC and PD-L1 (22C3) staining and reporting for Gastro-oesophageal tumour samples.

-Sample types: immunoperoxidase and in situ hybridisation techniques require formalin fixed paraffin embedded (FFPE) tissue sections cut at a thickness of 4microns and mounted onto APES coated slides.
+Sample types: Immunoperoxidase and in situ hybridisation techniques require formalin fixed paraffin embedded (FFPE) tissue sections cut at a thickness of 4microns and mounted onto SuperFrost Plus, TOMO or Trajan III APES coated slides.

 IMF techniques require fresh frozen tissue sections; samples should be transported to the lab in normal saline solution or in Michel’s medium.